 By Chris Doxey, Source-to-Pay Consultant at Doxey, Inc.

 The “touchless” Accounts Payable (AP) process utilizes a combination of Purchase-to-Pay (P2P) automation and Accounts Payable best practices.
-Examples of P2P automation features that lead to a “touchless” AP process include eProcurement, a supplier portal with self-service onboarding, and eInvoicing with general ledger interface.
+Below are six process areas where you can start automating:

 Automated PO Requisition Process: